If you need a new car and want to lower your carbon footprint, consider buying a Tesla. Here’s how to afford a Tesla on a nurse’s salary.

 Ready to Buy a Tesla?

-I drive a Telsa Model Y an absolutely love it!
+I drive a Telsa Model Y and love it!
 Every nurse deserves a Telsa.
-Use my referral link and get 1,000 free supercharger miles!
+Use my referral link and get the best deal.
+As of the publication of this article, Tesla is offering 3 months of free Full Self Driving (worth $600) when an owner refers you.

 More From The Nerdy Nurse